hpcc-systems/HPCC-Platform/testing/regress/README.rst

 In this case we can use same command as in 2. with a new value:

 |     ./ecl_test -Xbla='Another value' query PassTest.ecl -t hthor

 then the output of PassTest.ecl changes in the result:
 |         -------------------------------------------------
 |         u"Output of PassTest.ecl test is:\n\t<Dataset name='Result 1'>\n <Row><Result_1>Another value</Result_1></Row>\n</Dataset>\n"
 |         -------------------------------------------------

 We can use as many values as we need in this form:
 |       -Xname1=value1,name2=value2...

 Important!
-    There should not put space between coma and following name!
+    There should not be any spaces before or after the commas.
     If there is more than one -X in the command line, the last will be the active and all other discarded.

 10. Authentication:
 -------------------